joeledwards/braille-characters-challenge/README.md

 ## Solution

-The output format for each sequence is a 16x16 grid with spaces between each character and between each row.
+The output format for each sequence is a 16x16 grid with spaces between each character and an empty line between each row.

 An ideal solution will not need to reference any of the characters, and should leverage a mechanism for translating any value between 0 and 255 into the appropriate codepoints depending on the mode (native, horizontal-first, or vertical-first), then translate the codepoint into a character.